China Machado: Personal life and death

 She had two daughters from her first marriage.
 Her second marriage was to Riccardo Rosa, a former businessman and furniture exporter.
 They had been together since the late 1970s, and married in 2003 or 2004.
 From 1960 until her death, Machado resided in New York.
 She and her second husband lived in Sag Harbor, Long Island.

 Machado died on 18 December 2016, at age 86, at Stony Brook University Hospital from cardiac arrest.
 She was survived by her two daughters, as well as by her second husband.

+Posthumous tribute

+In 2019, Time created 89 new covers to celebrate women of the year starting from 1920; it chose Machado for 1958.